GLP-1 Eligibility Checklist: Do You Actually Qualify?

 Editorial note

-Reviewed for clarity on April 22, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 A lot of people say "I think I qualify" when what they really mean is "I have seen enough people online like me who got a prescription."
 That is understandable, but it is not the same thing as actual eligibility.